maxiwu13133/Discord-for-Teachers/docs/navigation-structure.md

 **Note.** There is also the pop-out icon and the volume icon on the bottom right.
 There is a limit of 50 people that can videoshare in one voice channel.
 There is no limit to how many people can screenshare in one voice channel.

 **Note.** Streaming and screenshare are essentially the same feature, the difference is that streaming allows you to screenshare applications.

 ---

+You are now ready to begin your virtual classroom experience!

+---